 Yeah, I know it doesn’t tell you much, but the park is peaceful and a little off the beaten track – while still being very close to the main square.
 It’d be a good place to have a picnic if it doesn’t rain.
 Unfortunately for us it did, so we didn’t film there in the end.

-The best way to see the whole of Bruges is by horse and carriage.
+Many guides to Bruges will tell you that best way to see the whole of the city is by horse and carriage.
 The tours leave from the main square and cost (I think) EUR 50 per half hour which is pretty expensive, but unlike me you’ll no doubt be there on a romantic break, so why not treat your other half?
 You can pre-book in advance or just turn up on the day and wait in the queue.
 The company is called Hippo, which (for the language fans amongst you) is the Greek word for horse.